EncounterMuseum/encounter-museum/traditions/aboriginal.md

 ---
-title: Navajo sand painting
+title: Navajo Sand Painting Box
 images: ["abo.sandpainting.jpg"]
-origin: North America
+origin: Arizona
-size:
+size: 7.5 inches / 19 cm. square
 ---
 Sand paintings in the Navajo tradition are for healing purposes.
 A shaman draws an image in coloured sand on the ground and places the patient in the middle of the design.
 The order and symmetry of the painting is symbolic of the restored balance and harmony sought for the patient.
 The painting is considered a portal through which spiritual power may enter and work.
 Sand from particularly powerful portions of the picture are rubbed or placed on the patient.
 The figure in the sand painting displayed here is Yeibichai, a mythological holy being.
 The shaman invokes the blessing and intervention of Yeibichai on behalf of the patient.
 After the ceremony the painting is destroyed, thus destroying the illness.
 As many as 1000 sacred designs are known by the Navajo with as many as 30 or more used in a single ceremony.